-1) Each human being has a Divine spark or light through which a greater spiritual wisdom can be experientially accessed.
+- Each human being has a Divine spark or “Light” through which a greater spiritual wisdom can be experientially accessed.

 Quakerism at UFS

 Consistent with Quaker values, United Friends School seeks to emphasize the Light of God within each individual.
 We foster the practices and principles of Quakerism as an experiential part of school life, focusing on the testimonies of Simplicity, Peace, Integrity, Community, Stewardship, and Equality.
-We accomplish this through participating in weekly Meeting for Worship; weekly Meeting for Worship for business and announcements; studying the history and principles of Quakerism; participating in service and outreach projects; practicing non-violent conflict resolution techniques; and making decisions by finding a sense of unity among the decision makers.
+We accomplish this through participating in weekly Meeting for Worship; weekly Meeting for Worship for Announcements; studying the history and principles of Quakerism; participating in service and outreach projects; practicing non-violent conflict resolution techniques; and making decisions through unity.

 UFS is in a care relationship with Unami, Richland, Gwynedd and Doylestown Monthly Meetings.

 Although there are many ways in which United Friends School’s Quaker identity is visible, Meeting for Worship is at the center.
-Our weekly Meeting for Worship is held every Wednesday in the Big Room.
-Every class from preschool through 8th grade and every faculty and staff member attend.
-Because of the wide range of ages, diversity in religious and spiritual practices, and different abilities to sit still for a period, we begin each meeting with a query presented by a faculty or staff member.
-Usually, the query is presented after a story is told, a book or poem is read, or some thought or learning is shared.
-Children respond in all sorts of ways and are led to speak, sometimes with profound messages.
+Our weekly Meeting for Worship is held every Wednesday afternoon.
+Due to the wide range of age and diversity in religious and spiritual practices, we begin each meeting with a query presented by a faculty or staff member.
+Typically, a query is presented after a story is told, a book or poem is read, or some thought or learning is shared.
+Children respond in all sorts of ways when they are led to speak, sometimes with profound messages.
 Meeting ends with singing.
 All parents and caregivers are welcome to join us at Meeting for Worship.

 Meeting for Announcements